quorn23/piholeparser/youtubewildcards/README.md

 you CAN wildcard block with pihole, and this will just generate an actual list from dnsdumpster

+This is the list below:

-k.googlevideo.com
+* k.googlevideo.com

-z.googlevideo.com
+* z.googlevideo.com

-7.googlevideo.com
+* 7.googlevideo.com

-s.googlevideo.com

-e.googlevideo.com

-r.googlevideo.com

-d.googlevideo.com

-y.googlevideo.com

-6.googlevideo.com

-l.googlevideo.com
+* googlevideo.com

+* googlevideo.com

+* googlevideo.com

+* googlevideo.com

+* googlevideo.com

+* googlevideo.com

+* googlevideo.com